violinmoksha/hexo-stripepay-deployer-heroku/README.md

 ## Stripe payment integration

-pay.php is added in .deploy_heroku target for credit card processing in the heroku nginx PHP container.
+pay.php is added in .deploy_heroku target for credit card processing in the heroku nginx PHP container in which hexo-generated static html/css/js assets reside.
 Also, a simple custom nginx.conf with heroku Procfile mod is added so as to redirect all site traffic to SSL/HTTPS.
 This is configured to work with Heroku ACM (Automatic Certificate Management).
-Simply substitute heroku-stripepay-deployer-heroku for the original deployer, so as to enable your hexo -powered site with eCommerce payment processing via Stripe!
+Simply substitute heroku-stripepay-deployer-heroku for the original hexo-deployer-heroku Hexo Plugin, and point a Stripe Checkout form action in your Hexo content to /pay.php/ so as to enable your hexo -powered site with eCommerce payment processing via Stripe!

 ## License